Create your first SAR Slides

 Cherry-pick Gallery Content

 By default the application shows 8 compounds per floating bubble, 7 matched molecular pairs and the base compound.
-You can modify what is displayed inside the Gallery by accessing the "Gallery Settings" section.
-For the pink bubble, just click on "7/16 MMPs" on the top left corner of the bubble itself.
+We will change the content with the intent of showing fluorophenyl derivatives.

 In here you can manually click on the compounds you want to show by selecting/unselecting them from the gallery.

-The application lets you know that some of the fragments previously selected do not match the substructure filter.
+You'll notive that a yellow warning is shown at the top.
+The application lets you know that some of the fragments previously selected do not match the substructure filter you just defined.
 Go ahead and press the "Unselect All Filtered Out Fragments" text in the yellow area and then press the "Select All Filtered" button on the top right of the screen.
+You should end up here:

 Saving your SAR Report